Realization of groups with pairing as Jacobians of finite graphs: Jacobians of simple graphs

 \subsection{Preliminaries for proof of Theorem \ref{thm: z2k}}

+We first observe that any simple graph that has $2$ spanning trees must have a third.
+To see this, consider the union of a spanning tree with a single edge not contained in the spanning tree.
+This union contains a cycle, and the complement of any edge in this cycle is a spanning tree.
+Since the graph is simple, however, this cycle must contain at least three edges.

-Observe that any simple graph that has $2$ spanning trees must have a third.
-Since the number of spanning trees is equal to the size of the Jacobian, there is no simple graph $G$ with $\Jac(G) \simeq \ZZ/2\ZZ$.
+Since the number of spanning trees is equal to the size of the Jacobian, there is no simple graph $G$ with $\Jac(G) \cong \ZZ/2\ZZ$.

 Many of our arguments focus on the case where the graph $G$ is biconnected.
-If $G$ is not biconnected, then by definition, there is a vertex $v$ such that the induced subgraph on $V(G) \setminus \{ v \}$ is not connected.
+Recall that a graph $G$ is \textit{biconnected} if for any vertex $v\in V(G)$, the induced subgraph on $V(G)\setminus \{v\}$ is connected.
+In particular, if $G$ is not biconnected, then by definition, there is a vertex $v$ such that the induced subgraph on $V(G) \setminus \{ v \}$ is not connected.
 The graph $G$ is therefore the wedge sum of the connected components, which implies that $\Jac(G)$ splits as a direct product of Jacobians.

 \begin{definition} Given a graph $G$, we write $\mu(G)$ for the maximum order of an element of $\Jac(G)$, and $\delta(G)$ for the maximum valency of a vertex in $G$.
 When the graph $G$ is clear from context, we will simply write $\delta$ and $\mu$. \end{definition}